|

 The Kansas Wage Survey reported that welders earned an average hourly

-wage of $13/hour up to $28.00/hour.
-Potential earnings depend
+wage of $13/hour to $28/hour and higher.
+Potential earnings

-of Commerce, Kansas Wage Survey, 2004).
+Dept of Commerce, Kansas Wage Survey, 2004).

 What Kind of Training and Education is Available?